Look Again: Mental Illness Re-Examined

 BC Schizophrenia Society

-"Look Again: Mental Illness Re-Examined” is a groundbreaking podcast brought to you by the BC Schizophrenia Society and supporting partners.
-Host Faydra Aldridge, CEO of BCSS, and co-host Melissa McKenna, Marketing and Communications Manager at BCSS, speak with medical experts, families, and people with lived experience of mental illness to dispel myths and get to the truth.
-Be prepared for frank conversations, up-to-date medical information, immersive sound design, and stories of hope and resilience.
-This podcast is for anyone whose life has been touched by mental illness.
-In other words, it’s for everyone.
+"Look Again: Mental Illness Re-Examined" is a groundbreaking podcast by the British Columbia Schizophrenia Society (BCSS) and supporting partners.
+Host Faydra Aldridge, CEO of BCSS, speaks with medical experts, families, and people with lived experience of mental illness to dispel myths and get to the truth.
+This podcast is for anyone whose life is touched by mental illness.

 3 Listeners